Are you looking for safe core stability exercises to help you manage your core dysfunction?

 Benefits of Core Stability Exercises for Women

-If the core muscles are injured or weakened they usually need to be retrained with exercise to teach them how to work again correctly and train them to become stronger.
+If the core muscles are injured or weakened they usually need to be retrained with exercise to teach them how to work again correctly, and get stronger and provide greater stability.

 Long-term problems such as chronic back pain or pelvic instability (e.g. sacroiliac joint or pubic symphysis problems) can develop without appropriate core stability exercises following injury, pregnancy and childbirth.

 Core stability exercises can help to:

 - Reduce the likelihood of repeat back or pelvic injury

 About These Core Stability Ball Exercises

 This video teaches you how to do 3 general core stability exercises: